JeffMcClintock/GMPI/README.md

 How does it work?

 GMPI plugins communicate via 'pins'.
-A pin is just a class that contains for example a parameter value and some methods to make it easy to use.
+A pin is just a class that contains parameter value and some methods to make it easy communicate with the DAW and the GUI.
 A pin can be hooked up to a parameter, and/or to the plugins Editor (GUI) (You specify the connection in the plugins XML).

 Let's take the example of a plugin with a VU Meter (volume meter).
 In GMPI the value of the meter would be held by a pin. e.g.